 Tell your students about a time when you failed.
 What happened to lead to failure?
 What assumptions were made?
 What mistakes were made?
 What did you do to overcome it?
 What happened next?
 If you don’t feel comfortable sharing your own experience, share a story about failure that happened to one of the scholars, scientists, or authors in your field.

 3. A mystery.“Mystery is created not from an unexpected moment but from an unexpected journey.
 We know where we’re headed – we want to solve the mystery – but we’re not sure how we’ll get there” (Heath & Heath, 2008, p.
 82).

 Is there a mystery in your profession?
 Could you share a mystery about the scholar you are studying or the author’s work you are reading?
 Is there a mystery you have experienced in your own travels, research, or studies that would spark students’ interest and encourage them to solve the problem?

 Movies, books, video games, and other forms of media all have the common thread of storytelling.
 Stories are memorable.
 They give us characters we can relate to, situations we can experience, and a structure that helps us follow along and retain information.
-Try to break up your next lecture with a story and let me know how it goes.
+Try to break up your next lecture with a story.

 Resources & Additional Readings:

 Eyler, J. (2018).
 How Humans Learn.
 West Virginia University Press.

 Heath, C. & Heath, D. (2008).
 Made to Stick: Why Some Ideas Survive and Others Die.
 New York, NY: Random House.